zachatrocity/hTunes/README.md

 change the playlist name if the user supplies a valid playlist (no blanks or identically named playlists).
 A “Delete” option should also be available from the context menu that deletes the playlist.

-2. Use a Control Template to alter the look and behavior of the Play and Stop buttons.
+~~2.
+Use a Control Template to alter the look and behavior of the Play and Stop buttons.~~

 ~~3.
 Allow the user to enter a search string.
 As the string is being entered, the song list should be populated with any song whose title, artist, album, or genre match any part of the search string.
 An empty search string should yield all songs.  ~~